tosinonikute/tosinonikute/README.md

 I’m a professional mobile app developer, building high-performance applications focused on clean architecture and exceptional user experience.
 When I'm not building the next breakthrough app, you'll find me empowering the next generation of developers through open source contributions, grassroots tech education, and hands-on mentorship.
 I believe great code should be shared, and great developers should lift others up.

+I also work extensively with AI, training models and developing prompting strategies using Python and PyTorch.
+Beyond building AI solutions, I'm passionate about teaching others the art and science of model training and effective prompting techniques, helping developers unlock the full potential of AI in their projects.

 <a href="https://www.linkedin.com/in/tosin-onikute-25653953/">
   <img align="left" alt="Tosin's Linkedin" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a>